-The authority being sought is in line with The Investment Association's Share Capital Management Guidelines issued in July 2016.
+The authority being sought is within the guidance set out in The Investment Association's Share Capital Management Guidelines issued in February 2023.

-If this resolution is passed, this authority will expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2023, whichever is the earlier.
-There are no present plans to undertake a rights issue or to allot new shares save that the Directors may, as part of capital management planning, authorise new issuances of ordinary shares in an amount that is not material in relation to the Company's capital.
+If this resolution is passed, this authority will expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2024, whichever is the earlier.
+There are no present plans to undertake a rights issue or to allot new shares save that the directors may, as part of capital management planning, authorise new issuances of ordinary shares in an amount that is not material in relation to the Company's capital.